Employee terminal server

 Please ignore any message "Restart your computer to finish installing updates".
 We were unable to set it not to appear, while maintaining that the available updates are automatically installed, but if a restart is required, the terminal server will not restart itself.

-Logout / disconnect from terminal server
+Log off / disconnect from the terminal server

 After finishing work on the server, it is necessary to log out by running the script